 Council's existing open space contribution rates as specified in Clause 53.01 are considerably lower than this recommended contribution rate.
+A review of the potential funding mechanisms has shown that the current open space contributions rates are inequitable and out of date.
 When existing contribution rates are translated to provision rate standards, open space provision becomes as low as 6.3 square metres per capita (equivalent in open space services).